-If you think your child has an illness or other type of condition that needs to be treated by a specialist, you should discuss this with your PCP.
-You do not need a referral to see a specialist; however, your PCP can help you decide what type of specialist can best help your child.
+If your child has an illness or other condition that needs to be treated by a specialist, you should discuss this with your PCP.
+You don't need a referral to see a specialist.
+However, your PCP can help you decide what type of specialist can best help your child.
 Some services a specialist could provide may need a prior authorization.
 Your PCP can help you to obtain the prior authorization.